Flag of the Warmian–Masurian Voivodeship

-The flag of the Warmian–Masurian Voivodeship, Poland is red with a white boundary on its top, bottom, and right sides, and with the head of a white (silver) eagle, with yellow (golden) beak, and an eye, wearing a yellow (golden) crown, located on its left side.
+The flag of the Warmian–Masurian Voivodeship, is red with a white boundary on its top, bottom, and right sides, and with the head of a white (silver) eagle, with yellow (golden) beak, and an eye, wearing a yellow (golden) crown, located on its left side.
 It was adopted in 2002.

 Design

 The flag of the Warmian–Masurian Voivodeship is a red rectangular piece of material, that ends into the shape of a triangle on the right side of the flag.
-It's aspect ratio of height to width, of the right and top sides, equals 1:2.
+Its aspect ratio of height to width, of the right and top sides, equals 1:2.
 The bottom left corner of the flag, located at the half of the length of the top side of the flag, curves under the shape of the 1/8 of the circle, which height equals the height of the flag.
 The top, bottom, and right boundaries of the flag are made of the white line which height equals 1/10 of the height of the flag.
 The left side of the flag features the head of a white (silver) eagle, with yellow (golden) beak, and an eye, wearing a yellow (golden) crown.

 History

 Flag of Masuria

 The flag of Masuria was divided horizontally into three equally-sized stripes, blue, white, and red.
 It was created in 1829, as the banner of the Corps Masovia Königsberg, a German Student Corps, at the University of Königsberg, in Königsberg, East Prussia (now Kaliningrad, Russia), that functioned as the student association of students from the historical region of Masuria.
 The design was inspired by the colour of the French Revolution, and the colours stood for freedom, equality, and fraternity.

 In the following decades the flag begun gaining popularity among Masurian people, since 1850s being hang during various events and holidays, eventually gaining huge popularity around 1875.
 The flag remained in general use until 1945, when in the aftermath of World War II, the expulsion of the German population from the region, then annexed into Poland.
 Following that the flag had fallen into obscurity.
-Nowadays, some organizations are attempting the revival of the flag usage in the Warmian–Masurian Voivodeshipp, Poland.
+Nowadays, some organizations are attempting the revival of the flag usage in the Warmian–Masurian Voivodeship, Poland.